 So you’re in the market for web hosting and don’t know what plan is right for you?
-Should you get WordPress Hosting, Shared Hosting, or wait!
-What’s a VPS?
+Should you get regular Managed Hosting, or WordPress Hosting?

 Don’t worry!
 Confusion is common when starting a website.
 Throughout this article, we will explain the difference between the terms “Web Hosting” and “WordPress Hosting” with hopes you’ll have more clarification before deciding on which KnownHost plan to go with.

 The world of Web Hosting can get pretty technical, but in easily understandable terms, web hosting is nothing more than a service to ensure you have 24-hour access to web functionality.
 Like for example, keeping your website online.
 Or, keeping a database server running on the web.

 Particularly at KnownHost, we offer a wide array of plans and packages for any customer’s needs or wants.
 Some of our most popular packages include:

 Shared Hosting: Shared Hosting is the basic/simple hosting of a single website.
 It’s meant for

 those who want a place of presence on the web.
 Used by individuals, single owner businesses

 and/or overall commercial websites.
 Shared Hosting gives you only what you need for your website.

 Reseller Hosting: Reseller Hosting provides an interface to allow you to create, manage and sell individualized web hosting packages for your clients.
 It is a cost effective way to provide that extra level of service for your design or agency clients.